 Another, less commonly applicable exception is for a person whose conviction was the result of a guilty and no-contest plea before April 1, 1997 as the result of a plea agreement.

-If you already have a green card, you may be eligible for cancellation of removal, providing your conviction did not involve an element of drug trafficking (sale), which is an aggravated felony.
-To qualify for cancellation of removal, you must establish at a hearing in immigration court that:
+If you already have a green card, you might be eligible for a form of relief called cancellation of removal, providing your conviction did not involve an element of drug trafficking (sale), which is an aggravated felony.
+Just like its name implies, this would mean that you could keep your residence status and not be deported.

 Under those circumstances, you are not eligible for cancellation of removal.
-Despite the fact that you had been a resident for five years, and the Notice to appear was not issued until eight years later, you had only been in the U.S. for 6 years before you committed the crime.
+Despite the fact that you had been a resident for five years, and the Notice to appear was not issued until eight years later, you had only been in the U.S. for six years before you committed the crime.
 There are absolutely no exceptions to these time requirements.

-When a decision is discretionary, the Board of Immigration appeals will not second-guess the decision unless you can show that the judge's discretionary power was somehow abused, such as the judge having failed to consider all of the facts before rendering the decision.
+When a decision is discretionary, the Board of Immigration appeals will not second-guess it unless you can show that the judge's discretionary power was somehow abused, such as because the judge failed to consider all of the facts before rendering the decision.
 However, if the judge somehow erred in applying the law in finding you did not qualify for the relief, but you know you did qualify, you need only show that a mistake was made in the application of the law.
 In either situation, if you convince the Board of Immigration Appeals that you are correct, you will get another chance to make your case in immigration court.